I N F I N I T E A R C H I V E S

 Perhaps ours is not the only universe— perhaps they are innumerable.
 This concept attracts some cosmologists because it makes infinite compositional permutations possible, thus accounting for the miraculously fine tuned forces of our universe.
-Countless universes gives enough probability that an optimal one, such as ours, would materialize.
+Countless universes provide enough probability that an optimal one, such as ours, would materialize.

 The forces that aligned to make the emergence of life possible in our universe are so exquisitely calibrated that some, myself included, have found themselves wonderstruck, awed and even reverential.

 Such unaccountable propitiousness conjures notions of a sentient creator, which tends to make empiricists skittish, hence the existence of countless universes, thereby explaining how the cosmos we happen to find ourselves in, is so perfectly suited for matter to coalesce, stars to form, galaxies to reel, earth to orbit and life to happen.

 Baedekers are travel guides published since the 19th century.
 I first heard of a Baedeker’s when Lucy Honeychurch used one for seeing the sights of Florence in E.M.
 Forster’s book, Room With a View.
 Later, I came across Mina Loy’s book of poetry entitled, The Lost Lunar Baedeker.
 Though I had never seen one of these guidebooks, in my imagination, they represented an era of decorous adventure and literary enchantment.

 Years later, while wandering the the stacks of UC Berkeley’s Doe Library, a row of short red spines caught my eye.
 I’d stumbled on a lost treasure!
 I slid a Baedekers from the shelf and spent hours sitting on the floor leafing through pages charmed with precise logistics of a vanished time and unfolding exquisite maps of bygone spaces.